 Fold fabric in half again so that it measured 11” long by 15” wide.

 Using a lighter, burn the edges of your nylon strap by quickly passing the flame back and forth across them.
-This will keep the ends from fraying later.
+This keeps the ends from fraying later.

-Repeat steps 12 and 13 on the opposite pinned edge.
+Repeat steps 12 and 13 on the opposite pinned edge so that you strap is attached to both sides of the purse.

 Assemble your flower by pushing your brad through the center of your flowers from the lei.